ddev/ddev/docs/users/providers/DDEV-Live.md

 ### DDEV-Live Quickstart

-If you have the DDEV-Local CLI (ddev) [installed](https://ddev.readthedocs.io/en/latest/#installation), and have a DDEV-Live account with an active WordPress, Drupal 7, or Drupal 8 site, you can follow this quick start guide to spin up a DDEV-Live site locally.
+If you have the DDEV-Local CLI (ddev) [installed](https://ddev.readthedocs.io/en/latest/#installation), and have a DDEV-Live account with an active site, you can follow this quick start guide to spin up a DDEV-Live site locally.
 If you don't already have a DDEV-Live account, a free short-term trial is [available on signup](https://dash.ddev.com/).

 1. Authenticate with DDEV-Live.